PoulpoGaz/sokoshell/readme.md

 * impossibility of programmatically creating style.
 * style from file cannot define how to draw dead tiles, rooms, etc.
 * finding the cell at (x; y) is difficult.
-It will be possible to show x and y position on the top and the left of the map.
+It will be possible to show x and y position on the top and the left of the board.
-* Exporting map to png only works for style that only uses image and define style of size 16.
+* Exporting board to png only works for style that only uses image and define style of size 16.